pip-services/pip-services-docs/content/en/net/rpc/services/rest_service.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### Register
-Registers all service routes in a HTTP endpoint.
+Registers all service routes in an HTTP endpoint.

 This method is called by the service and must be overriden in child classes.